Green Data Center Solutions

 Power Usage Effectiveness

-The PUE value was created in 2007 as a means to measure a data center’s power usage efficiency.
-The PUE of a given data center can be found by dividing the total power usage of a data center by the total power usage of the IT-specific therein.
-Ideally, this value is 1, as in the total power used by the facility is devoted entirely to the operation of IT-specific equipment such as servers and associated network components.
+The PUE value was created in 2007 as a way to measure a data center’s power usage efficiency.
+To find the PUE of a given data center, you divide the total power usage of a data center by the total power usage of the IT-specific therein.
+Ideally, this value is 1.
+In other words, 100% of the total facility’s power is going to the operation of IT-specific equipment, such as servers and associated network components.
 When first implemented, the average value of data centers was between 2.5 and 3.
 More recent studies have shown that this value has fallen to 1.7 on average, indicating a trend towards higher efficiency over time.

 Carbon Usage Effectiveness

 The CUE value is another method for evaluating the energy efficiency of a given data center.
-This value can be calculated by dividing total CO2 emissions by the amount of power used by all IT-specific equipment.
-This is useful for determining how much computing can be done per unit of carbon emissions.
+You can calculate this value by dividing total CO2 emissions by the amount of power used by all IT-specific equipment.
+This helps determine how much computing is done per unit of carbon emissions.
 Though similar to the PUE, the CUE is a more direct way to determine the relationship between a data center and its carbon output.

 Examples of Green Data Center Technologies

-In addition to the utilization of green, renewable energy sources such as wind, solar, and geothermal, a number of other technological innovations have been made to reduce the overall environmental impact of data center operations.
+In addition to using green, renewable energy sources such as wind, solar, and geothermal, a number of other technological innovations are reducing the overall environmental impact of data center operations.

 Picture of a Data Center